readthedocs/readthedocs.org/docs/theme-context.rst

    In this example, we are using ``pagename`` which is a Sphinx variable representing the name of the page you are on.
-More information about Sphinx variables can be found on `Sphinx documentation`_.
+More information about Sphinx variables can be found in the `Sphinx documentation`_.

 .. _`Sphinx documentation`: http://www.sphinx-doc.org/en/stable/templating.html#global-variables